CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 When redirected to a default login page by Keycloak, users will be seeing two login options: a credential-based authentication and social login.
 If a user opts to login using their credentials, Keycloak acts as the identity provider.

 On the other hand, when a user selects a social login option such as signing in with GitHub, Keycloak serves as an identity broker, where the identity provider is now external identity providers.
-When a user clicks the GitHub option, the browser gets redirected to GitHub's consent page, where the user is prompted to authorize the application to access their data.
+The browser will navigate to GitHub's consent page, where the user is prompted to authorize the application to access their data.

 Then GitHub's server sends a series of requests to the redirect URIs, including an authorization code via a request (`https://github.com/login/oauth/authorize?...`), and, eventually, an access token through a request (`https://github.com/login?...`), allowing the OAuth2 client (the gateway server) to retrieve user data based on the user's consent.